How to Forecast Generative AI API Costs Before You Launch an AI Feature

 Where unit economics make the decision clearer

-This is often the most useful place to judge the feature.
-Once AI API cost sits next to ARPA, contribution, and other per-subscriber costs, the founder can stop thinking in terms of abstract spend and start thinking in product economics.
-Is the feature still a manageable part of the plan?
-Is it small enough to support the current price?
-Is it quietly consuming too much of the value the subscription is supposed to create?
+With AI API cost next to ARPA, contribution, and other per-subscriber lines, thinking shifts from abstract spend to product economics: Is the feature a manageable slice of the subscription?
+Does it leave enough value after price?
+Is it quietly eating what the plan is supposed to deliver?

-This is also where trade-offs become clearer.
-A feature may be viable in Pro and uncomfortable in Basic.
-A chat experience may fit the current pricing ladder while video does not.
-Or the feature may be worth keeping, but only with tighter caps or lower expected usage in lower tiers.
+Trade-offs get concrete: viable in Pro, uncomfortable in Basic; chat fits the ladder while video does not; worth keeping only with tighter caps or lower expected use on lower tiers.

 Unit Economics: per-subscriber COGS including Generative AI APIs, contribution, and margin